csu-signal/VoxML-Track-Annotation-2021/README.md

 You will be asked to enter an email address as a unique ID.
 This will be kept completely private and will only be used to track which images you have already annotated (read more in the guideline).

 Please [**read the guideline first**](https://github.com/csu-signal/VoxML-Track-Annotation-2021/blob/main/ISA-17-guideline.pdf) and get started!

+## Installation notes

+We recommend running the tool on Mac or Linux.
+It has been tested in Chrome on Windows as well and should work.
+In the event that running `expo start` and clicking on "**Run in web browser**" doesn't automatically open a new browser window that redirects to the **VoxML Annotation Survey** interface, you should look in the command line output for line like:
+`Project is running at http://0.0.0.0:XXXXX` where `XXXXX` is a port number.
+Open a new Chrome window and navigate to `localhost:XXXXX`.